 Ocala is a larger medium-sized city located in the state of Florida.
 With a population of 60,429 people and 39 constituent neighborhoods, Ocala is the 49th largest community in Florida.

 Ocala is a decidedly white-collar city, with fully 85.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ocala is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ocala who work in sales jobs (13.64%), office and administrative support (13.57%), and healthcare (9.41%).

-The citizens of Ocala are slightly better educated than the national average of 21.84% for all cities and towns, with 22.98% of adults in Ocala having a bachelor's degree or advanced degree.
+The education level of Ocala citizens is a little higher than the average for US cities and towns: 22.98% of adults in Ocala have at least a bachelor's degree.

 The per capita income in Ocala in 2010 was $24,417, which is middle income relative to Florida and the nation.
 This equates to an annual income of $97,668 for a family of four.
 However, Ocala contains both very wealthy and poor people as well.